TexPoint Frequently Asked Questions

 - How do I install LaTex?

-- For Windows: Any implementation of Latex should work.
+Any implementation of Latex should work.
 We have used MikTex succesfully.
 It is very complete and reliable and also very easy to install.

 After you install Miktex make sure that miktex\bin in in your PATH.
 Verify that you can run "latex -version" and then "dvips -version" in an MSDOS prompt window.